 Also, if your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 3.6% of residents in the Bungalow Park neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 96.8% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Bungalow Park neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Bungalow Park neighborhood buck this trend.
 28.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.0% of U.S. neighborhoods.

 Did you know that the Bungalow Park neighborhood has more Dominican and Puerto Rican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 18.5% of this neighborhood's residents have Dominican ancestry and 22.1% have Puerto Rican ancestry.